 Update on the bill provisions by Minister for Public Finance Kate Forbes to the Scottish Parliament in 2019.

 In 2016 we asked Ken Barclay to lead an external review of non-domestic rates, with a view to reforming Scotland's business rates system to better support growth and long-term investment and reflect changing marketplaces.

 The non-domestic tax rates review: Barclay report was published in August 2017, which was followed by the Cabinet Secretary for Finance and the Constitution's Barclay review of non-domestic tax rates: ministerial response.

 We published our Barclay review of non-domestic rates: implementation plan in December 2017.

-The final report from the Barclay Implementation Advisory Group will be published once finalised.
+The final report from the Barclay Implementation Advisory Group was published in 2019.

 In 2017 all rateable properties were revalued and the updated rateable values were published on the Scottish Assessors Association (SAA) Portal.
 Any appeals made against those values will be dealt with through the independent legal system.
 The next rates revaluation will come into force on 1 April 2022.